openimsdk/open-im-android-demo/README.md

 1. **How to switch SDK about offline push in the project?**

-   A: Modified the variants to switch used SDK variant FCMDebug/Release used FCM SDK，others used Getui。
+   A: Modified the variants to switch used SDK variant FCMDebug/Release used FCM SDK, others used Getui。

 2. **Why did the binding file show error when switched variants?**